 Emma is a ‘mattress-in-a-box company’, where their mattresses are all made in Britain.
 There are 2 mattresses available from Emma, the Emma Original Mattress the Emma Hybrid.
 The Emma Original is made using high quality foam, while the hybrid is a mix of foam and pocket springs.
 Both mattresses generally score highly with customers, and you can find more information here.
 To make sure the comparison is fair, I’m using the Emma Original Mattress.

 You’ll no doubt have heard a lot about Nectar, after all they’re one of the highest rated online mattress companies available in the UK.
 They create mattresses using two layers of memory foam for ultimate comfort, and a sturdy base.
-It comes with a cover that focusses on cooling you won’t get too warm.
+It comes with a cover that focuses on cooling you won’t get too warm.
 The Nectar mattress also has ergonomic support to help relieve pressure on the hips and shoulders and offer correct support for the spine.

 Nectar offers a unique trial offer within the industry too, which sets them apart from many others.